 Midland Royal Family

-, Griffith's plan is to marry her so he can access the throne legally.
+After Griffith is incarnated, one of his first acts is freeing her from Ganishka's grasp.
+Since Charlotte is the last pure royal of Midland, Griffith's plan is to marry her so that he can access the throne legally.

-- Beware the Nice Ones: You know, for as much as some people complain she's a doormat, it's worth pointing out that she's one of the very few female characters who've unequivocally fought off someone who tried to attack them sexually, to the point where she completely wrecked her dad's face with nothing but her bare hands and feet.
-Granted her dad isn't quite of the same caliber as some of the other perverted monsters which populate this story, but still.
+- Beware the Nice Ones: You know, for as much as some people complain that she's a doormat, it's worth pointing out that she's one of the very few female characters who've unequivocally fought off someone who tried to attack them sexually, to the point where she completely wrecked her father's face with nothing but her bare hands and feet.
+Granted the king isn't quite of the same caliber as some of the other perverted monsters which populate this story, but that's still impressive.

 - Friendless Background: It's implied that Charlotte never really had any friends.
-Anna, her maid, is likely her Only Friend.
+Anna, her handmaid, is likely her Only Friend.

 - Girl in the Tower: Where Ganishka held Charlotte captive after he took over Wyndam.

 - Good Princess, Evil Queen: The sensitive, gentle Good Princess to her Wicked Stepmother's Evil Queen.
 And ironically, this is also just what she might end up seen as, given the nature of Griffth.

 - Hand Gagging: Played for laughs during her uncharacteristic temper tantrum during the Griffith rescue.
 Everyone present excluding Pippin partake in this.
 Guts suggested that they gag her.